zerotohero-dev/tunel/README.md

 // `app` API is similar to `express.js` app.get('/api/v1/profile', async req => {
+  // You can access req.body, req.params…
   void req;

-  return {
+  // Unlike express, there is no `res` object.
+  // As soon as you return from the function, you’ll relay
+  // a response back.
+  // So, returning a JSON `json`, is similar to `res.send(json)`. return {
     userName: 'robert',
     fullName: 'Robert Denir Ona'